Yevhenii Dykhne

 Yevhenii Dykhne (Євгеній Григорович Дихне; 12 October 1963, Chernivtsi, Ukrainian SSR) is a Ukrainian airline executive.
-Since 2019 he has been the president and chief executive officer (CEO) of Ukraine International Airlines.
+From 2019 to 2022 he was the president and chief executive officer (CEO) of Ukraine International Airlines.
+In 2023 he was sentenced to five years in prison for abuse of power.

 Education

 Yevhenii Dykhne having completed the second education of the “Organization of transportation and management on the daily transport” at the National Aviation University (Kyiv) and secured a diploma on the topic “Optimization of throughput capacity”.
 The first education of the “Carriage and Carriage Gentlement” was taken from the Institute of Engineers for Railway Transport (Dnipropetrovsk) in 1988.

 Career

 Dykhne is Member of the Aviation Committee at Ukrainian Chamber of Commerce and Industry, member of the supervisory board of the National Aviation University.

 Prior to his appointment as CEO of UIA on September 18, 2019, Yevhenii Dykhne was the Senior Manager of Boryspil International Airport State Enterprise.

 In 2014–2017, he is acting Director General of Boryspil International Airport State Enterprise.
 Operated under his direction Boryspil International Airport achieved record profit which raised the amount of payments to the budget in two times, performed all loan obligations timelyand has reached profound understanding with the basic airline.
 From 2017 worked as the First DeputyDirector General of the airport.
 Before joining Boryspil International Airport he held managerial positions in PJSC Ukrzaliznytsia.

-In 2013–2014, Yevhenii Dykhne used to be the Director of Passengers Cariage Service at Ukrzaliznytsia, actively reforming the enterprise, contributing to strategy development and management of passenger services.
+In 2013–2014, Yevhenii Dykhne used to be the Director of Passengers Carriage Service at Ukrzaliznytsia, actively reforming the enterprise, contributing to strategy development and management of passenger services.

 In 2008–2009 he worked as deputy director of the State Enterprise Settlement Center of the Ministry of Transportation and Communication of Ukraine.

 In 2007–2008, Dykhne worked at Lviv Airlines as Deputy General Director, and later as General Director.

+In 2023, Dykhne was sentenced to five years in prison for abuse of power for leasing out entrepreneurial property at below market value.
+He was also barred from holding business management or administrative positions for three years along with a fine of 8,500 Ukrainian hryvnia.